tapi91-rgb/portfolio/README.md

 ## Theming and motion

-- Theme toggle persists in localStorage and respects system preference.
+- Theme toggle supports System/Dark/Light; persists in localStorage and respects system preference.
 - Animations are mild and respect `prefers-reduced-motion`.

 ## Images